Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 6

-Game 6 of the NHL Playoffs Second Round on Saturday will see the Dallas Stars and Seattle Kraken square off, starting at 7:00 PM ET on ESPN, SportsNet, and TVAS.
-The Stars are up 3-2.
-The Kraken are underdogs (+140) against the Stars (-165).
+The Dallas Stars and Seattle Kraken hit the ice for Game 6 of the NHL Playoffs Second Round on Saturday, May 13, starting at 7:00 PM ET on ESPN, SportsNet, and TVAS.
+The Stars have a 3-2 lead in the series.
+Oddsmakers give the Stars -155 moneyline odds in this decisive game against the Kraken (+135).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!